anysphere/anysphere-messaging/README.md

-# veil
+# anysphere
 The world's first completely private messenger.
+For freedom.